Code-Institute-Submissions/User-Centric-Front-End-Development-Milestone-Project/README.md

 Here's the link to my second planning mockup:https://imgur.com/a/ZxeWJ1a.png

-As a user type, I want to perform an action, so that I can achieve a goal.
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features

 **Universal Website Features**

 Header:
 The header contains 4 links.
 The "Our World" title leads to Google Earth, as a quaint reference to what the website is about.
 The other links are "Who Are We?", "Make a Difference" and "Donate".
 The header collapses with screen width.

 Footer: The footer brings social links to the work, as well as a secondary navigation to allow ease of access after reaching the bottom of the page.
 Including a Contact tab as well, with a link that directly opens up a draft email to the ficitonal company.
 These footer features collapses into columns with width changes.